 Nonprofit Case Interview: IFOS Framework, Bridgespan Process, and Prep Plan (2026)

-Nonprofit case interviews invert the private-sector logic — impact first, financial sustainability second.
-Full breakdown of the IFOS framework, Bridgespan's process, and a 4-week prep plan.
+Nonprofit case interviews put impact first, financial sustainability second.
+Full breakdown of the IFOS framework, Bridgespan process, and a 4-week prep plan.

-A nonprofit case interview applies standard consulting problem-solving to organizations where social impact — not profit — defines success.
+A nonprofit case interview applies standard consulting problem-solving to organizations where social impact (not profit) defines success.
 The analytical hierarchy is inverted: you optimize for mission effectiveness first, financial sustainability second, and operational efficiency third.
-Bridgespan Group, the dominant specialized nonprofit consultancy (spun off from Bain & Company), runs candidate-led cases that rival Bain in rigor.
-McKinsey.org completed 320 pro bono projects supporting 4,500 nonprofits in 2024.
-The nonprofit consulting market reached $667M in 2024 and is projected to grow to $1.3B by 2032 at a 6.5-7% CAGR.
+Bridgespan Group, the best-known specialized nonprofit consultancy and a Bain spinoff, runs candidate-led cases with Bain-like rigor.
+McKinsey.org and public/social sector teams at larger firms also work on mission-driven problems, but the interview logic is the same: impact first, funding sustainability second.

 This guide covers the IFOS framework in detail, how Bridgespan's interview process works, five common nonprofit case types, impact measurement without a profit line, a worked example with real numbers, and a 4-week prep plan.